CAREERS

 -

-Embrace using videotaping to enhance therapeutic work with families and reflective supervision (when necessary)
+Embrace using videotaping to enhance therapeutic work and reflective supervision (when necessary).

 -